Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Emotion Diffusion Classifier

 The adoption of this adaptive margin is motivated by two key considerations:

 First, a fixed margin lacks adaptability to samples with different noise-prediction difficulties.
 Figs. \ref{fig:AMDiT}(b) and \ref{fig:AMDiT}(c) compare training under fixed and adaptive margin schemes.
-The fixed margin scheme employs a static, predefined margin uniformly across all samples, ignoring differences in noise-prediction difficulty.
-In contrast, the adaptive margin scheme dynamically adjusts the margin based on sample-specific difficulty.
+The fixed-margin scheme employs a static, predefined margin uniformly across all samples, ignoring variation in noise-prediction difficulty.
+Assigning a large margin to easy samples may impair the model's noise-prediction ability, as it forces excessively large increases in the noise-prediction errors for negative prompts, which can in turn lead to increased noise-prediction errors for positive prompts.
+Conversely, using a small margin for hard samples has only a limited effect on improving the model's discriminative ability.
+In contrast, the adaptive-margin scheme dynamically adjusts the margin according to sample-specific difficulty.